djl218/Assignments/Company S/README.md

 <h2>2.
 What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working on.</h2>

-A project of mine that I have been working on since the last year is [my blog](https://www.danielleskosky.com/).
+A project of mine that I have been working on since last year is [my blog](https://www.danielleskosky.com/).
 I am also on [Medium](https://daniel-leskosky.medium.com/) and [DEV](https://dev.to/danielleskosky).
 Blogging is hard work!

 I don't want to sound too bookish, but solving algorithm problems has really grown into a hobby of mine.
 Check out my [LeetCode repo](https://github.com/djl218/LeetCode) where I show off algorithm solutions that I am extra proud of.